 Published November 9, 2017

 In the World Cup, Gylfi will be hoping to channel the beauty of Iceland’s glaciers and lava fields to crush Messi and Ronaldo’s hopes of career-crowning glory.
-After all, tears—whether euphoric and melancholic—are the result of good poetry.
-He tasted those of the Portuguese in 2016, and is now thirsty for the delectable Argentinian variety.
+After all, tears—whether euphoric or melancholic—are the result of good poetry.
+He tasted Portuguese tears in 2016, and now he’s thirsty for the delectable Argentinian variety.

 Position: Attacking Midfield

 Special skills: 30-yard-scorchers, pillaging defences, costing around 1,200,000 copies of Independent People.

 Nicknames: The Viking Virtuoso, The Smiting Sorcerer, The Poet, The Wing’d Booted Warlord